1965 Trivia, History and Fun Facts

 The first use of the F-word on television was on November 13, 1965, by literary agent Kenneth Tynan during a satirical discussion show on the BBC.

-Al Primo, news director of Philadelphia’s KYW Channel 3, came up with the term “Eyewitness News”.
+Al Primo, news director of Philadelphia’s KYW Channel 3, coined the term “Eyewitness News.”

-One of Aretha Franklin’s most popular songs Respect is actually a cover and was originally recorded by Otis Redding in 1965.
+One of Aretha Franklin’s most popular songs, Respect, is a cover and was originally recorded by Otis Redding in 1965.

 The lyrics from The Byrds’ 1965 song Turn!
 Turn!
-Turn! are taken almost verbatim from the book of Ecclesiastes, in the King James Bible.
+Turn! is taken almost verbatim from the book of Ecclesiastes in the King James Bible.

 Joseph Licklider’s 1962 idea became a reality with his Intergalactic Computer Network in 1965, the first internet.

-The largest News Paper to ever be printed for one day was the New York Times.
+The largest newspaper to ever be printed for one day was the New York Times.
 It was a Sunday, October 17, 1965.
-The paper had 15 sections with a total of 946 pages and weighed 7 1/2 lbs.
+The paper had 15 sections with 946 pages and weighed 7 1/2 lbs.

 The first T.G.I.
 Friday’s restaurant opened in Manhattan.

-Pickleball is a game that combines elements of badminton, tennis and ping pong, has been around since 1965.
+Pickleball is a game that combines elements of badminton, tennis, and ping pong and has been around since 1965.

-Gatorade was developed by the University of Florida in 1965 to give their players a competitive boost.
+Gatorade was developed by the University of Florida in 1965 to give its players a competitive boost.
 The name comes from the UoF mascot, the Florida Gators.

 Dick Butkus was drafted by both the Chicago Bears (NFL) and the Denver Broncos (AFL) in 1965, then had a few days to decide where to play.
 He chose the Bears for less money.